Anomaly Detection (with AI) in Manufacturing

 In this article, we’re set to explore anomaly detection using machine learning and artificial intelligence in the manufacturing industry.

 The manufacturing industry offers a great environment for the application of machine learning and artificial intelligence techniques.
-Until recently, the major share of the data produced by manufacturing processes were used for only troubleshooting purposes — when a problem arises.
+Until recently, major manufacturing data was only in use for troubleshooting purposes.

 A single process has hundreds of parameters from sensors, if not thousands, so effectively determining the source of a problem in a process was arduous.
 With multiple processes set in place, it used to be hard to detect anomalies in time and often resulted in substantial loss of both cost and time.

-Now, with manufacturing facilities equipped with smart sensors backed by AI-driven technologies, the real-time analysis of the data coming in can be leveraged for competitive advantages impacting manufacturing productivity, quality, and other key performance indicators (KPIs).
+Also, manufacturing facilities can leverage real-time analysis of data, which is made possible by smart sensors backed by AI-driven technologies, to gain a competitive advantage and improve manufacturing productivity, quality, and other key performance indicators (KPIs).

 Overall Equipment Effectiveness (OEE)